Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Introduction

-This article has the following organization: in Section~\ref{sec:mainresults} we give the formal introduction of the problem, briefly discuss semismooth Newton methods, and present the main results.
-Section~\ref{sec:analysis} is essentially devoted to proving the main result, Theorem~\ref{maintheorem}.
+This article is organized as follows: in Section~\ref{sec:mainresults} we give the formal introduction of the problem, briefly discuss SSNMs, and present the main results.
+Section~\ref{sec:analysis} is essentially devoted to proving the main result, Theorem~\ref{maintheorem}, concerning the two-grid preconditioner, while in Section~\ref{sec:mganalysis} we extend the analysis to the multigrid preconditioner.
 In Section~\ref{sec:numerics} we show some numerical results to support our theoretical work, and we formulate some conclusions in Section~\ref{sec:conclusions}.
+Appendix~\ref{sec:specdist} contains some technical results used in Section~\ref{sec:mganalysis}.